JasonLocklin/Dissertation/Prisms/Results.md

 ### Spatial Working Memory Task

-Replicating previous research using this spatial working memory task [@Ferber2006; @Striemer2013], all of the patients who were showing clinical signs of neglect performed very poorly.
+Replicating previous research using this spatial working memory task [@Ferber2006; @Striemer2013], most of the patients performed very poorly.
 Figure
 \ref{fig_SWM} plots the patient mean accuracy along with expected normal range, based on the performance of two non-neglecting groups tested on the identical task by